 Defiance, refusal, or failure to comply with the reasonable request of school personnel is insubordination.
 Insubordination may include obscene gestures.
-School personnel include administrators, teachers, aides, workers in the kitchen, custodians, bus drivers, secretaries, etc. Insubordination can, at times, be disruptive or passive.
+School personnel include administrators, teachers, aides, workers in the kitchen, custodians, bus drivers, secretaries, school board members etc. Insubordination can, at times, be disruptive or passive.